SamarShabanCS/Dockerized-FedpyLot/README.md

 # Dockerized-FedpyLot
-FedPyLot, originally designed for physical MPI clusters, was containerized using Docker.
-This enhanced portability, scalability, and simplified deployment.
-Dockerization also allows for better simulation of diverse resource environments in federated learning.
+This original project, FedPyLot, was initially designed to run on a physical MPI cluster.
+By containerizing the project using Docker, we've enhanced its portability and scalability.
+The Dockerized application can now be deployed on various platforms without requiring significant modifications.
+This approach simplifies the deployment process and enables efficient resource utilization, as well as better simulation of heterogeneous resource environments in federated learning settings.